 Alongside land preservation and stewardship, education is one of the most important areas of our work.
-CELT’s growing education programs are designed to generate a greater appreciation and awareness of our local natural areas.
+CELT’s education programs began in 2005 and have continued to grow.
+They are designed to generate a greater appreciation and awareness of our local natural areas.
 As a common resource preserved for public benefit, we depend upon our members and friends to help with the care and maintenance of our lands.

-Supported almost exclusively by grants from private foundations and donor-designated gifts, our education programs are coordinated through CELT’s education committee.
-This committee is comprised of local residents who attend several meetings each year to oversee the creation and implementation of new projects.
+Supported almost exclusively by grants from private foundations and donor-designated gifts, our education programs are organized by the Education Coordinator and CELT’s Education Committee.
+The committee is comprised of local residents who attend several meetings each year to oversee the creation and implementation of new projects.

 Now a rite of passage, each eighth grade classroom participates in our annual service-learning trail project building bridges and learning about local ecology.

-Over the years CELT has distributed over $10,000 in grants to Cape teachers in support of environmental education in their classrooms.
+Over the years CELT has distributed over $10,000 in “mini-grants” to Cape teachers in support of environmental education in their classrooms.
 These grants are available to teachers at all grade levels for classroom materials, professional training, subscriptions and field trips.
-To apply for a grant, download the CELT Grant Application here.

-Pond Cove Natureland raised garden beds: For several years, volunteers from the Land Trust have worked with 2nd, 3rd, and 4th graders in the “outdoor classroom” at the Pond Cove Elementary School.
-This is part of “Natureland”, a place where they are encouraged to learn about science and the environment in an outdoor setting.
+For almost 10 years, volunteers from the Land Trust have worked with 2nd, 3rd, and 4th graders in the raised bed gardens that are part of “Natureland,” a part of the playground where they are encouraged to learn about science and the environment.
 In the spring, seeds are started in the classroom.
 It is here that the students learn about plant cycles, seed and plant needs.
 Later in May, their seedlings, along with other donations from local farmers, are planted in the raised beds.
-They will be planting potatoes, carrots, winter squash, and seasonal vegetables – those that have been historically successful for Maine farmers due to our short growing season and the need for winter storage.
+They plant potatoes, carrots, winter squash, and seasonal vegetables – those that have been historically successful for Maine farmers due to our short growing season and the need for winter storage.
 They are taught about gardening organically and about composting.
 Throughout the summer, the students and their families will water and tend the gardens.
 In the fall, there is a harvest luncheon where these veggies are incorporated into the menu and the flowers and gourds are used for decoration.
 Students dedicate the harvest from one raised bed to a local food pantry.

 Through our local Community Services office, CELT offers a variety of Nature Walks open to the community.
-Past programs have included:
+These programs include: